Skip to main content

 Imagine being unable to shop online, check your accounts, or read the news because of a poorly designed website.
 For millions of users, this is a daily reality.

-Did you know that 15% of the world's population lives with a disability?
-That's over 1.3 billion people (source : World Health Organization, 2023).
+Did you know that 15% of the world's population lives with a disability ?
+That's over 1.3 billion people (Source : World Health Organization, 2023 (opens in a new tab)).

-Yet only 4% of websites are fully accessible (source : AccessibilityChecker 2024).
+Yet only 4% of websites are fully accessible (Source : AccessibilityChecker 2024 (opens in a new tab)).

-What is Web Accessibility?
+What is Web Accessibility ?

-According to the official definition from the W3C (Web Accessibility Initiative), web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
-More specifically, people can:
+According to the official definition from the W3C (opens in a new tab) (Web Accessibility Initiative), web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
+More specifically, people can :

 perceive, understand, navigate, and interact with the Web